-Marketing strategies were a feature of the Women's Social and Political Union's (WSPU) genius (see Suffrage and Uses and Abuses of Property).
+Marketing strategies were a feature of the Women's Social and Political Union's (WSPU) genius.
 The idea of the Union Colours - purple for valour, white for purity and green for youth, was launched in time for a mass demonstration in central London on 21 June 1908, 'Women's Sunday'.

-In London's Hyde Park (see Personal Freedom and Public Space) 80 women speakers on 20 platforms urged 'Votes for Women'.
+In London's Hyde Park 80 women speakers on 20 platforms urged 'Votes for Women'.
 'The Times' estimated the crowd at half a million.

-Perhaps the turnout and the sale of thousands of scarves that day, prompted department stores (see The Fashion for Shopping) to produce and sell jewellery and clothing in 'the Colours', such as blouses bearing 'Votes for Women' displayed in their windows.
+Perhaps the turnout and the sale of thousands of scarves that day, prompted department stores to produce and sell jewellery and clothing in 'the Colours', such as blouses bearing 'Votes for Women' displayed in their windows.

 In pursuit of the female customer Dickins and Jones, Regent Street, London W1, Peter Robinson, Oxford Circus, London W1, Whiteley's of Ladbroke Grove, London W2, Frederick Gorringe, Buckingham Palace Road, London SW1, Burberry's, Haymarket, London SW1 and other leading stores took lavish advertisements in the pages of the suffragettes' paper, 'Votes for Women.

-Ironically, this money must have helped finance the WSPU's own new chain of shops (see 'Suffrage').
+Ironically, this money must have helped finance the WSPU's own new chain of shops.

 If businesses thought this might protect them from attack they were mistaken.
 Smashing the massive department store windows became a symbolic act, as Emmeline Pankhurst (1858-1928) declared in February 1912, "The argument of the broken pane is the most valuable argument in modern politics".